 Harvey Relief – Assist the Officer is currently accepting donations to aid Houston area law enforcement officers who have suffered from the severe flooding caused by Hurricane Harvey.
 Read More

 Colin Kaepernick sat down this weekend, something he has been doing with greater consistency since his breakout season.
-Mr. Kaepernick made headlines this time because he chose to take a seat during the playing of our national anthem.
-His protest was non-violent and completely within his rights, and we would protect him from those who […] Read More
+Mr. Kaepernick made headlines this time because he chose to take a […] Read More

 SIGNED BY GOVERNOR